shoppingforairports/Microbiome_Tutorial/tutorial.md

 ### Load Data

-Now that we have our packages loaded, we can load the data file for this exercise.
+Now that we have our packages loaded, we can load the data files for this exercise.
-Data files are prepared for you as phyloseq objects.
+Data files are prepared for you as *phyloseq* objects.
 We load the phyloseq object required for this tutorial:

 ```r